systemslab/popper-paper/paper/paper.md

 experiments for education and for research.
-The Popper Convention makes not only the result of a systems experiment available but the entire experiment and allows researchers to study and reuse all aspects of it, making it practical to "stand in the shoulders of giants" by building upon the work of the community to improve the state-of-the-art without having to start from scratch every time.
+The Popper Convention makes not only the result of a systems experiment available but the entire experiment and allows researchers to study and reuse all aspects of it, making it practical to "stand on the shoulders of giants" by building upon the work of the community to improve the state-of-the-art without having to start from scratch every time.

 ## The power of "crystallization points."

-Docker images, Ansible playbooks, CI unit tests, Git repositories, and Jupyter notebooks are all exemples of artifacts around which broad-based efforts can be organized.
-Crystallization points are pieces of technology, and are intended to be easily shareable, have the ability to grow and improvie over time, and ensure buy-in from researchers and students.
+Docker images, Ansible playbooks, CI unit tests, Git repositories, and Jupyter notebooks are all examples of artifacts around which broad-based efforts can be organized.
+Crystallization points are pieces of technology, and are intended to be easily shareable, have the ability to grow and improve over time, and ensure buy-in from researchers and students.
 Examples of very successful crystallization points are the Linux kernel, Wikipedia, and the Apache Project.
 Crystallization points encode community knowledge and are therefore